Red-crested tree-rat: Description

-Behaviour, distribution and habitat
+Behavior, distribution and habitat

 Santamartamys is a nocturnal rodent, and its diet is unknown, but it is assumed to feed on plant matter such as fruits or seeds, like similar species in family Echimyidae.
 It is able to easily climb a vertical wooden surface.
 The specimen observed in 2011 made no sounds.
 It is endemic to Colombia, and has only been found in Sierra Nevada de Santa Marta at altitudes of 700 to 2000 m.
 Due to the location's isolation and specific geological and climatic conditions, this mountainous region has high levels of biodiversity and endemism.
 It is believed that the habitat of Santamartamys is suffering degradation.

 Classification

 Known as the "red-crested tree rat", this species was originally described as Isothrix rufodorsalis by American biologist Joel Asaph Allen in 1899, and was transferred to genus Diplomys in 1935 by George Henry Hamilton Tate.
 In 2005, its subfamily Echimyinae was revised by Louise Emmons from the Smithsonian Institution, and identified a number of unique features of this species, including the differences between the teeth of this species and others in genus Diplomys.
 This resulted in the establishment of monotypic genus Santamartamys.

 The genus name Santamartamys comes from "Santa Marta", part of the name of the location where the specimens were found, and mys, meaning "mouse".
-Rufodorsalis comes from Latin, with rufus and dorsalis meaning "red" and "back", respectively, referring to the colour of this rodent.
+Rufodorsalis comes from Latin, with rufus and dorsalis meaning "red" and "back", respectively, referring to the color of this rodent.